-PointsBetting - The bread and butter of PointsBet, and is sports betting on massive amounts of caffeine.
+What is PointsBetting?
 PointsBetting takes a spread, total, or prop bet, and makes it a variable bet until the end of the game.
-The idea is the more correct a bettor is, the more they win, and visa versa.
+The idea is, the more correct a bettor is, the more they win, and visa versa.

 For example, let's say you bet $10 on the Dallas Cowboys (-3) against the Jacksonville Jaguars (+3).
 If Dallas wins 24-20, you covered the spread and won by one point.
-This means you multiply your $10 wager by one, for a total win of $10.
+For this example, you multiply your $10 wager by one, for a total win of $10.
 If Dallas wins 26-20, you covered the spread and won by three points.
-This means you multiply your $10 wager by three, for a total win of $30.
+For this example, you multiply your $10 wager by three, for a total win of $30.
 If Dallas loses 17-20, then you lost the spread by six points (the three Jacksonville won by plus the three Dallas was favored by).
-This means you multiply your $10 wager by six, for a total loss of $60.
+For this example, you multiply your $10 wager by six, for a total loss of $60.

 There are caps on each sport/market.
 Some markets may have a win/loss multiplier of up to 250X, while other markets can be capped at 10X.

-Bettors who are more risk-averse can set stop losses to minimize maximum gains/losses.
-For example, if you place a stop loss of 10X and make a pointsbetting wager of $1, your maximum gain or loss can only go up/down to $10.
+More risk-averse bettors can set stop losses to minimize maximum gains/losses.
+For example, if you place a stop loss of 10X and make a PointsBetting wager of $1, your maximum gain or loss can only go up/down to $10.

-Like most New Jersey sportsbooks, PointsBet offers the Cash Out feature for some fixed odds bets.
-Cash Out is a new feature that gives you the opportunity to close out your active bet before the outcome is decided.
-The feature allows you to secure part of your winnings or cut your losses as the odds change in or against your favor.
+Cash Out Feature - Like most U.S. sportsbooks, PointsBet offers the Cash Out feature for some fixed odds bets.
+Cash Out is a new feature that allows you to close out your active bet before the outcome is decided.
+The feature will enable you to secure part of your winnings or cut your losses prematurely.
 For example, let's say you bet $10 straight up on the Lakers to beat the Celtics.
 If Los Angeles is winning by 18 points in the third quarter, you might be able to cash out your bet ticket and receive $7 profit on the $10 bet.
-In this example, you would have made money off your bet before the 4th quarter of the game was even played.
+In this example, you would make money off your bet before the 4th quarter of the game was even played.

 Banking Options and Fees